+Lilian Maria Andrea was born to Juan and Elvira Garcia on September 28, 1936 in the sleepy coastal town of Tuxpan, in Veracruz, Mexico.
 Lilian was the firstborn of three children of the Garcia’s.
 She had a sister, Lourdes and later a brother, Juan Junior.
 However when Lilian was 3, Lourdes died aged 7 months from a fever that even in those times should have been easily cured.

 My mother, Julia Mary Lorenz Neher, was born on October 31, 1920, in Bukovina, Romania, the illegitimate daughter of a 21 year old peasant girl named Theresa Paul.
 Before mom’s birth the Paul family were making plans to immigrate to Canada, specifically southern Saskatchewan, where mom’s grandfather had established himself some ten years earlier on a homestead near Wood Mountain.
 Their immigration process took longer than normal, because Theresa’s sister Rosa was disabled, and the Canadian government forbade invalids to enter Canada without proper documentation.
 The government also required that the family produce a signed petition guaranteeing that the Hungarian community would financially support Rosa.

 The Macedonian village, Zeleniche, under Greek rule, welcomed the birth of Vassilka Shikleff around 1915.
 She was the third of four children born to Magda and Ristos Shikleff.
 Their eldest child, Alexandra, would thirty years later bring Vassilka to Canada.
 Their second eldest, brother, Turpche, would be cut out of her life when she learned how he had neglected and abused their mother.
 Her youngest brother Yanni . . . yeah, well, Yanni . . .